-Every marketer and sales manager wants market segmentation in order to paint a more realistic image of their customer base.
-However, one of the most important concerns of B2B companies is identifying and profiling the characteristics and behaviors of consumers through the process of segmentation.
+Every marketer and sales manager wants to use market segmentation to paint a more realistic image of their customer base.
+However, one of the top concerns of B2B companies is identifying and profiling the characteristics and behaviors of consumers through the process of data segmentation.

 Firmographic Segmentation for B2B Businesses

-B2B marketers leverage firmographics in the same way B2C marketers use demographic data; it is a method of segmenting customers based on their shared qualities.
+B2B marketers leverage firmographics like B2C marketers use demographic data.
+It is a method of segmenting customers based on their shared qualities.
 Firmographic segmentation is the grouping of B2B customers based on mutual enterprise or corporate characteristics.
-It groups customers based on firmographic data such as business size (either by the number of employees or annual revenue), company location (i.e. inner-city Chicago versus rural Utah), industry, executive title, etc..
+It groups customers based on firmographic data such as business size (either by the number of employees or annual revenue), company location (i.e. inner-city Chicago versus rural Utah), industry, executive title, etc.

 Segmenting data based on firmographics helps marketing and sales managers get a deeper company perspective and eventually create more oriented and successful promotional campaigns.

 The better you know a prospect, the more intimate the value proposition you will give, and the greater the likelihood that it will resonate and result in the move you want to take.

 Technographic segmentation will offer major benefits to B2B marketers.
 To build customer profiles, recognize pain points, and optimize tailored marketing campaigns, technographic data can give you a lot of benefits.
 Many companies now rely on their technology stack to drive growth, competitiveness, customer relationships, and more — regardless of the industry.

 If you’re in the B2B market, learning how technology works with an enterprise is worth learning.